julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 2- The top Sinequa button lets users toggle the search view On and Off

-3- The "Documents" / "Snippets" button lets users toggle between a document-centric view and a snippet centric view (Snippet being retrieved via Neural Search)
+3- The "Documents" / "Snippets" button lets users toggle between a document-centric view and a snippet centric view (Snippets are retrieved via Neural Search)

-4- Clicking on the document opens the document's preview (it is also possible to add attachment to the chat that way)
+4- Clicking on the document opens the document's preview (and it is also possible to add attachments to the chat that way)

-5- The bottom Sinequa buttons lets users trigger "auto search", which triggers a search query with the content of the chat's user input.
+5- The bottom Sinequa button lets users trigger "auto search", which triggers a search query with the content of the chat's user input.
 The search can be refined further using the search interface on the right side.

 <br/>